guicaulada/YARP/README.md

 # Yet Another RolePlay - RAGE-MP

-YARP aim's to be an object oriented framework that allows you to create persistent objects dynamically.
+YARP aim`s to be an object oriented framework that allows you to create persistent objects dynamically.
 This project is still under development, many changes can happen to the code.

 ## Requirements
 * [RAGE-MP](http://rage.mp) - RAGE Multiplayer is an multiplayer modification for Grand Theft Auto V that is alternative to GTA Online.
-* [nodejs](https://nodejs.org) - A JavaScript runtime built on Chrome's V8 JavaScript engine.
+* [nodejs](https://nodejs.org) - A JavaScript runtime built on Chrome`s V8 JavaScript engine.
 * [mongodb](https://www.npmjs.com/package/mongodb) - A document database with the scalability and flexibility that you want with the querying and indexing that you need.
 * [bcryptjs](https://www.npmjs.com/package/bcryptjs) - Optimized bcrypt in JavaScript with zero dependencies.
 * [chalk](https://www.npmjs.com/package/chalk) - Terminal string styling done right.